 Adventure Science Center

 is a great place to expand on science knowledge.
 There are six scientific concept areas throughout the museum: Earth Science, Creativity & Innovation, Sound & Light, Air & Space, Health and Energy.
 One place children are able to experience a little bit of each of these is the Adventure Tower, a play area designed to ignite children’s curiosity about scientific concepts.
 There’s also the BodyQuest exhibit, which goes through the various parts and functions of the human body with hands-on displays.
-While exploring the museum, enjoy a fulldome show at the Sudekum Planetarium
+While exploring the museum, enjoy a full dome show at the Sudekum Planetarium

-, which has an optical star projector that can produce 6.5 million stars.
+, which has an optical projector that can produce 6.5m stars.

 Belle Meade Plantation

-Belle Meade Plantation offers tours led by trained and costumed guides through the plantation’s beautiful Greek-Revival mansion.
-The property maintains 34 acres of its original buildings, including the mansion and the original homestead.
-Visitors also have access to many other historic buildings on the plantation grounds, including a dairy, horse stable, carriage house, gardens, and a log cabin.
-Finish the tour with a free wine tasting at the winery.
+John Harding established the Belle Meade (beautiful meadow) Plantation in 1807.
+Thanks to his son William, the property quickly evolved from a single log cabin and 250 acres (101 hectares) into a 5,400 acre (2,185 hectares) thoroughbred horse farm.
+Take a tour with a costumed guide through the plantation’s beautiful Greek-Revival mansion.
+The property maintains 34 acres (13.75 hectares) of its original buildings, including the mansion and homestead.
+Visitors have access to many historic buildings on the grounds, including a dairy, stable, carriage house, gardens and a log cabin.
+Finish the tour with a free wine-tasting at the winery.